Axhaya/Simple-Text-Adventure-Template/README.md

 + multiple actions possible per section

 ## Usage
-Download the files and adjust the mainmenu and newgame json files as you like.
+Download the files and adjust the mainmenu and sections json files as you like.

 For easy section creation, there is also a section template to just copy into newgame and edit.
 Make sure that the top variable "current_section" of newgame.json is set to the id of the first section of your game.